Jump to:

 Wrist Ligament TearImpaction or twisting of wristPain in the wrist with gripping and/or rotationBased on injured ligament and extent of tearEarly evaluation and treatment can expedite return

-Skier’s ThumbForced radial deviation of the thumb (i.e., falling on hand while gripping ski pole)Pain and instability of thumb with grasping objectsPartial tears can be done with splinting/casting for 4-6 weeks, but complete tears will require operative repairMay occur with cast protection
+Skier’s ThumbForced radial deviation of the thumb (e.g., falling on hand while gripping ski pole)Pain and instability of thumb with grasping objectsPartial tears can heal with splinting/casting for 4-6 weeks, but complete tears will require operative repairMay occur with cast protection

 TendonitisRepetitive activity of one specific movementTenderness over the tendon with finger or wrist motionRest, ice, limitation of repetitive action, and NSAIDsAs tolerated